rlivingsus/misc/AllBooks.md

 - Turnbull, Cadwell: The Lesson
 - Tyson, Neil deGrasse: Astrophysics for Peole in a Hurry
 - Tzu, Sun: The Art of War
 - Union, Gabrielle: Were going to Need More Wine
+- Upholt, Boyce: The Great River
 - Urrea, Luis Alberto: The House of Broken Angels
 - Urschel, John: Mind & Matter
 - Valentine, Carla: The Science of Murder